 Imports: In 2019 the top importers of Plywood were United States ($2.47B), Japan ($1.38B), Germany ($982M), South Korea ($714M), and United Kingdom ($682M).

-Tariffs: In 2018 the average tariff for Plywood was 9.7%, been the 445 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Plywood was 9.7%, making it the 445th lowest tariff using the HS4 product classification.